 “No, Jud, I wasn't, but if I played you guys every night I would have been,” Rayl said.

-Rayl was voted the Pacers' Most Popular Player the first year of their franchise, and was a starter at the beginning of the following season.
+Rayl was voted the Pacers' Most Popular Player the first year of their franchise and was a starter at the beginning of the following season.
 But he was released shortly after fellow former IU star and Kokomo resident Slick Leonard took over as coach.
-There's a story behind that which Rayl didn't want to get into here, but I'll write about it at some point.
+There's a story behind that which Rayl didn't want to get into here, but I wrote about it in detail in "Reborn: The Pacers and the Return of Pro Basketball to Indianapolis."

-We conducted this conversation on the telephone, but I've visited with Rayl at his home in Kokomo.
-I saw the driveway where the goal used to hang on which the likes of Rick Mount, Scott Skiles and John Havlicek shot.
+We conducted this conversation on the telephone, but I visited with Rayl at his home in Kokomo a few times.
+I saw the driveway where the goal used to hang on which the likes of Rick Mount, Scott Skiles, John Havlicek and Matt Painter shot.
 I also saw the wood paneling in the basement that two of his Pacers teammates, Bob Netolicky and Mike Lewis, helped install.

 First aired 2009